2025 Telmo Rodriguez Basa Verdejo

 Backorder possible

-This is an ideal aperitif wine but also a nice accompaniment to many fish dishes.
-The somewhat greenish yellow wine is bursting with ripe pineapple, passion fruit and pear.
-It is a lively wine with beautiful acids and full of juice and has a long, somewhat tingling aftertaste.
-From the 2013 vintage, the Basa has been approached differently.
-Telmo thought it was time for more complexity.
+This is an ideal aperitif wine, but also a beautiful accompaniment to many fish dishes.
+The slightly greenish-yellow wine is bursting with ripe pineapple, passion fruit, and pear.
+It is a lively wine with fine acidity and full juice, and has a long, slightly tingling finish.
+From the 2013 vintage onwards, the Basa is being approached differently.
+Telmo felt it was time for more complexity.
 Or in other words, a more serious style.
-Due to the unprecedented success of Rueda, the average quality has decreased and most wines have started to resemble each other.
+Due to the unprecedented success of Rueda, the average quality has declined and most wines have started to resemble one another.
 The Basa now consists mainly of Verdejo supplemented with a small amount of Viura.
-A return to the focus on the grape that is at the cradle of the success of Rueda.
-The Sauvignon Blanc is no longer part of the wine.
-The wine is broader in taste and quieter in character, but as always it remains a fantastic refreshing and serious wine.
-The Basa has scents and flavors of citrus, tropical fruit and beautiful mineral tones.
+A return to focusing on the grape that was at the origin of Rueda's success.
+Sauvignon Blanc is no longer part of the wine.
+The wine is broader in flavor and calmer in character, but as always, it remains a fantastic, refreshing, and serious wine.
+The Basa has aromas and flavors of citrus, tropical fruit, and beautiful mineral notes.
 The wine is particularly aromatic and bursts out of the glass.
-In the bouquet tones of white fruit, citrus, blossom, boxwood and minerals.
-In the nose we smell a lot of dry exotic fruit and the beautiful balance between freshness and complexity are unprecedented in this wine.
-The taste has loads of white fruit, the necessary filling and a remarkable freshness.
-A fantastic white wine that makes you want more.
+The bouquet displays notes of white fruit, citrus, blossom, boxwood, and minerals.
+On the nose, we detect plenty of dried exotic fruit, and the beautiful balance between freshness and complexity is unprecedented in this wine.
+The taste possesses loads of white fruit, the necessary body, and remarkable freshness.
+A fantastic white wine that leaves you wanting more.

-We spoke extensively with Telmo Rodriguez again.
-It is always a pleasure.
+We spoke at length with Telmo Rodriguez once again.
+That is always a pleasure.
 When you sit down with him, you always learn something or he gives you food for thought.
 What makes this 'conscience of the Spanish wine world' so special?

-When Telmo finished his studies in Bordeaux and then did internships with people like Chave (Hermitage), Clape (Cornas) and Dürrbach (Trévallon) he returned to Spain.
-There he saw that other Spaniards who had studied in France brought French grape varieties and customs to Spain.
-For example, more and more wire guidance was introduced while the Spanish system had always been free-standing vines.
-Telmo concluded that he wanted to focus on the old qualities of Spain such as free-standing vines, indigenous grape varieties and 'field blends'.
-In addition, he was the first in Spain to introduce modern labels and he rebelled against the rigid Spanish wine laws.
+When Telmo completed his studies in Bordeaux and subsequently interned with people like Chave (Hermitage), Clape (Cornas), and Dürrbach (Trévallon), he returned to Spain.
+There, he observed that other Spaniards who had studied in France were bringing French grape varieties and customs to Spain.
+As a result, wire training became increasingly common, whereas the Spanish system had always involved free-standing vines.
+Telmo concluded that he wanted to focus on Spain's old qualities, such as free-standing vines, indigenous grape varieties, and field blends.
+Additionally, he was the first in Spain to introduce modern labels and opposed the rigid Spanish wine laws.

 Freestanding poles

-Spain used to be a country of bush vines: the vines were so far apart per area and per vineyard that they each had sufficient water.
-If you place your vines far apart with wire vines, the vine will grow far and become much too big.
-With wire vines, you need many more vines per hectare.
-The problem is that there is not enough water for that and you therefore have to irrigate, in areas that often already suffer from a shortage of water.
-In addition, the grapes hang more in the shade with free-standing vines, which gives less chance of 'burning' and leads to less stewed fruit and fresher acids.
-The only disadvantage of free-standing vines is that more manual work is required in vineyard management and harvesting.
+Spain used to be a land of bush vines: the vines were spaced far enough apart per area and per vineyard so that each could access sufficient water.
+If you space vines far apart with wire trellising, the vine will grow tall and become much too large.
+Therefore, with wire trellising, you need many more vines per hectare.
+The problem, however, is that there is not enough water for this, so you have to irrigate in areas that often already suffer from a water shortage.
+Moreover, with free-standing vines, the grapes hang more in the shade, which reduces the risk of 'scorching' and leads to less stewed fruit and fresher acidity.
+The only disadvantage of free-standing vines is that vineyard management and harvesting require more manual labor.
 Telmo works almost exclusively with bush vines.

 Native grape varieties

-For Telmo it was clear that there are so many good indigenous varieties in Spain that importing from France of 'the big five' (Chardonnay, Sauvignon Blanc, Merlot, Cabernet and Syrah) is not necessary at all.
-He was one of the first to produce good Rueda from Verdejo and Viura, he embraced Mencia and Godello in Valdeorras, Monastrell in Alicante, Moscatel in Malaga, Garnacha in Cebreros….
-In the mid-nineties he was still called crazy with this philosophy, but now everyone is following him.
+It was clear to Telmo that there are so many good indigenous varieties in Spain that importing 'the big five' (Chardonnay, Sauvignon Blanc, Merlot, Cabernet, and Syrah) from France is not necessary at all.
+He was one of the first to produce good Rueda from Verdejo and Viura; he embraced Mencia and Godello in Valdeorras, Monastrell in Alicante, Moscatel in Malaga, Garnacha in Cebreros….
+In the mid-nineties, he was still considered crazy for this philosophy, but now everyone is following in his footsteps.

 Field blends

-In the past, there were many vineyards in Spain with different grape varieties mixed together, also called 'field blends'.
-Field blends are often criticized for the fact that the varieties (which are picked together) do not all ripen at the same time.
-In favor of field blends, diversity and disease resistance increase and complexity is promoted.
+In the past, there were many vineyards in Spain with various grape varieties mixed together, also known as 'field blends'.
+A common criticism of field blends is that the varieties (which are harvested together) do not all ripen at the same time.
+Arguments in favor are that diversity and disease resistance increase, and that it enhances complexity.
 Telmo now has two vineyards with field blends in production.
-He makes them in Rioja Las Beatas (named after the vineyard, first vintage awarded 97 points by Parker) and in Valdeorras Las Caborcas.
+He makes Las Beatas in Rioja (named after the vineyard, the first vintage awarded 97 points by Parker) and Las Caborcas in Valdeorras.
 Beautiful, original wines!

 Spanish wine laws

-Telmo was the first to remove the word Reserva from a Rioja in 1995.
+Telmo was the first to remove the word 'Reserva' from a Rioja in 1995.
 In his words: 'I ask my wines how long they want to stay in the wood'.
-One year grapes can easily handle 12 months of maturation in wood, another year they can't.
-There was consternation about Las Beatas: the Consecho initially didn't want to approve the wine made from a field blend as Rioja... while there was a time when all Rioja was made that way!
-The Consecho didn't take this to extremes and in the end it was fortunate for them, given the enormous international appreciation.
+One year, grapes can effortlessly handle 12 months of aging in wood, but in another, they cannot.
+There was consternation regarding Las Beatas: the Consecho initially did not want to approve the wine, made with a field blend, as Rioja… even though there was a time when all Rioja was made that way!
+The Consecho did not push this to the limit, and ultimately it was fortunate for them, given the enormously high international acclaim.

 Type of Wine White